sandeepnegi1996/ObsidianNotes/_inbox/JOB-Hunt/CTSinfo.md

 4. PF statement --> pending  --> for this do the enomination  -->
 5. Service or Experience Letter --> Pending   -->
 6. Letter of authorization --> download and then uploading
-7. Passport : --> pending with applciation
+7. Passport : --> verification pending
-8. voter id : --> ree
+8. voter id : --> done